saltstack/salt-bootstrap/README.rst

 .. note::

-  On the above example we added `-P` which will allow PIP packages to be installed if required but it's no a necessary flag for Git based bootstraps.
+  On the above example we added `-P` which will allow PIP packages to be installed if required but it's not a necessary flag for Git based bootstraps.

 Install using Python